sendgrid/sendgrid-go/rest/api/v3/lmc_contactdb/docs/AddRecipientsToContactDbList.md

 ## AddRecipientsToContactDbList

-> AddRecipientsToContactDbList(ctx, ListIdoptional)
+> interface{} AddRecipientsToContactDbList(ctx, ListIdoptional)

 Add Multiple Recipients to a List

 **This endpoint allows you to add multiple recipients to a list.**  Adds existing recipients to a list, passing in the recipient IDs to add.
-Recipient IDs should be passed exactly as they are returned from recipient endpoints.
+Recipient IDs (base64-encoded email addresses) should be passed exactly as they are returned from recipient endpoints.

 ### Path Parameters